waltbai/MCPredictor/README.md

 Please follow bin/event_pipeline/rich_docs/gigaword.txt to construct the dataset.

 ### 2.1 Modification of Granroth-Wilding's code
+Please let me know if I forget any changes.

 #### 2.1.1 modify ```bin/run```
 Since some computer run in other languages, which may raise error